armadillu/ofxRemoteUI/README.md

 You can Save/Load/Edit/Clear your midi bindings from the "MIDI Bindings" window.

-For now, only ints, floats, enums bools and colors can be controlled from a midi controller.
+For now, only ints, floats, enums, bools and colors can be controlled from a midi controller.
 MIDI Sliders/ Knobs can be binded to floats, ints, enums, bools and colors.
 For ints, floats and enums, the mapping is obvious; for bools, the lower half of a slider/knob sets the param to false, the upper half to true.
 For colors, the slider shifts the hue of the color parameter.

 Bools can also be binded to "piano keys"; params being set to true for as long as a key is held down.